2024 Outlaw Team Series Tournament Rules

-- Teams: All tournaments are Team Tournaments.
+2. Teams: All tournaments are Team Tournaments.
 A Team cannot consist of more than two (2) anglers, but a Team may consist of only one (1) angler.
-Only Registered Tournament Anglers are allowed in a Team’s boat during Official Practice Day and during Tournament Hours.
+Only Registered Tournament Anglers are allowed in a Team’s boat during Tournament Hours.

-- Any angler that has committed to compete in 2020 in a B.A.S.S.
-Elite Series Event, FLW Tour Event or Bass Pro Tour Event
+- Any angler that has committed to compete in 2024 in a B.A.S.S.
+Elite Series Event, an MLF Invitational Tournament, MLF Redcrest Series or Bass Pro Tour Event

-- Any angler that has guided for bass on Sam Rayburn in the preceding 14 days of Tournament for any method of compensation
+- Any angler that has guided for largemouth bass on Tournament Waters in the preceding 14 days of Tournament for any method of compensation

 - Any angler the Tournament Director should decide to refuse entry

 - Tournament #1 – January 14

 - Ends: Sunday, January 14

 - Practice Days: Friday & Saturday, January 12-13 (must be pre-entered to practice)

 - On practice days for this tournament, teams are allowed to have anyone in their boat with them.
 This exception is ONLY for this tournament because of the SETX High School Tournament on Saturday, January 13th.